Réfléxions Sur Les Sentimens Agréables, Et Sur Le Plaisir Attaché A La Vertu.

 Half-sheet 8vo. vii, 88p.

-Contemporary gilt-ruled red morocco, corner fleurons, richly gilt spine, gilt-lettered red morocco label, blue pastepaper endleaves, all edges gilt.
+Contemporary gilt-ruled red morocco, corner fleurons, richly gilt spine, gilt-lettered red morocco label, endleaves of multi-colored veined paste paper with impressed decoration (see below), all edges gilt.

 A moral and philosophical essay, originally conceived as a letter to the author’s friend Lord Bolingbroke, the Reflections first appeared in 1736 with similar works by other writers.
 This is the first independent edition.